shilojeyaraj/Shilo-chat/API_KEYS_GUIDE.md

 1. **Groq**: Ask any question - should get a response
 2. **Brave Search**: Ask "What's the latest news?" - should search web
+3. **Kimi**: Ask a complex reasoning question - should use Kimi K2
-3. **OpenAI**: Upload a PDF and ask about it - should use better embeddings
+4. **OpenAI**: Upload a PDF and ask about it - should use better embeddings
 4. **Anthropic**: Ask to edit code - should use Claude
 5. **Perplexity**: Ask about current events - should use Perplexity